How mixed reality and augmented reality are being used today, and how they’ll be used tomorrow.

 Currently, Apple, Microsoft, Google, Facebook, and several other large tech companies are racing to launch the first mainstream AR devices.
 The challenge is fitting the complex mixed reality technology of the bulkier HoloLens 2 and other current wearables into sleek wearables that appeal to consumers for everyday wear.

 Apple Glass, for example, is predicted to use a wireless connection with the iPhone to run the glasses, allowing for a more stylish and compact design.
 The design also sidesteps the privacy concerns of using cameras to map physical space by using lidar sensors instead.
-They’re estimated to retail at $500, and predicted to launch within the next 2 years.
+Hopefully Apple will announce their first AR/MR glasses in 2022 with expected launch in 2023.

 96% of top AR stakeholders believe glasses based augmented reality will overtake screen based AR applications within the next 3 years--44% of those predict we will see this shift within the next 1-2 years.